Slickplan

 RSS, mRSS and Atom are also in the XML code format and are more limited and most frequently used with syndicated content.

 A UX sitemap, also known as a visual sitemap, is a visual representation of your site’s hierarchy.
-They’re an essential tool for website planning and aren’t usually publicly available on websites.
-To get one for your site, you just need to pop your URL into visual sitemap generator and in seconds you’ll have your entire site structure laid out in front of you and editable.
+They’re an essential tool for website planning and aren’t usually publicly available.
+To get one for your site, pop your URL into our visual sitemap generator and in seconds you’ll have your entire site structure laid out and editable.

-See an example of a sitemap like this on our templates page.
+See an example of a sitemap like this on our sitemap templates page.

 Integrating sitemaps with search engines

-With your sitemap prepared, the final step is to integrate it with search engines.
+With your sitemap prepared, the final step is to inform search engines and submit it.

 Without sitemap submission, you don’t get the SEO benefits, with Google, Bing and other search engines having a tougher time efficiently indexing your site and hurting your search results in the process.

-In Google Search Console you can submit your sitemap in the Sitemaps section and the same goes for Bing Webmaster Tools.
+In Google Search Console, you can submit your sitemap in the Sitemaps section and the same goes for a Bing Webmaster Tools account.

 Just select your site, find your sitemap URL and add the extension.